googlesamples/android-custom-lint-rules/README.md

 For Android Studio 3.x and above, use the sample in `android-studio-3`.
 If you are targeting Android Studio 2.x and older, use the sample in `android-studio-2`.

+##### Lint Dependencies

+When building your own rules, you will likely want to know which dependencies you should bring into your own project.
+The below descriptions of the dependencies included within this project serve to help you make that decision:

+Source Dependencies

+- **com.android.tools.lint:lint-api**: The most important one; it contains things like `LintClient`, the `Detector` base class, the `Issue` class, and everything else that Lint checks rely on in the Lint framework.
+- **com.android.tools.lint:lint-checks**: Contains the built-in checks that are developed internally.
+Also contains utilities that are sometimes useful for other lint checks, such as the `VersionChecks` class (which figures out whether a given UAST element is known to only be called at a given API level, either by surrounding `if >= SDK-version` checks or `if < SDK-version` early returns in the method).

+Test Dependencies

+- **com.android.tools.lint:lint-tests**: Contains useful utilities for writing unit tests for Lint checks, including the `LintDetectorTest` base class.
+- **com.android.tools:testutils**: It's unlikely that you need to depend on this directly.
+The test infrastructure depends on it indirectly though (the methods we use there were mostly for the older lint test infrastructure, not the newer one).
+- **com.android.tools.lint:lint**: Lint checks don't need to depend on this.
+It's a separate artifact used by tools that want to integrate lint with the command line, such as the Gradle integration of lint.
+This is where things like terminal output, HTML reporting, command line parsing etc is handled.

 Support
 -------